cmpd6/cmpd6.github.io/_speakers/erica-rutter.md

 ---
-name: Erica Rutter
 first_name: Erica
 last_name: Rutter
+name: Erica Rutter
-institution: University of California Merced
+institution: University of California, Merced
 institution_country: USA
-email: erutter2@ucmerced.edu
+email: erutter2@ucmerced.ed
-plenary: false
-minisymposium: true
+minisymposium: yes
-minisymposium_title: modelling-cancer-microenvironment
-hide: false
+hide: no
 ---

-## Estimating Heterogeneity in Cancer
+## Global Sensitivity Analysis of a Structured Model of COVID-19 Transmission on a College Campus

+When the COVID-19 pandemic hit, college campuses nationwide switched to online and hybrid courses.
+At the same time, public health measures were implemented such as social distancing and encouraging mask use in public.
+We created a data-driven model of COVID-19 spread across a campus with subpopulations representing on-campus undergraduate students, off-campus undergraduate students, graduate students, and faculty/staff.
+We use this model to investigate the effectiveness of various non-pharmaceutical interventions on controlling COVID-19 spread on campus.
+Global sensitivity analysis techniques are applied to determine and rank the impact of masks, online courses, and vaccination on total campus spread.